jensmeindertsma/sail/README.md

 warn_timeout = 0
 ```

-Now it is time to clone the repository onto the VM.
+Now it is time to clone the repository onto the VM (probably download your fork here instead).

 ```bash
 $ git clone git@github.com:jensmeindertsma/sail.git